 - $(ProjectDirectory) - the temporary directory where all of the project's files are located.
 This directory will be removed when another project is loaded, or expecco is terminated.

 - $(ExecutionDirectory) - the temporary directory where temporary files during a single test execution are located.
 This directory will be removed after the execution.
+Notice, that every execution creates a new temporary execution directory.
+This is done to allow for the same suite to be executed in parallel - either inside one expecco session or by two expecco applications (for example, when automated via jenkins, scripts or cron jobs).

 - $(ExpeccoInstallationDirectory) - the directory where expecco is installed.